mohit-aggarwal-au/AnzCodingChallenge/README.md

 # AnzCodingChallenge

+Problem statment given in the pdf file - tech-programming-test-fxcalculator-1-0-7.pdf

 Some details about the program -

 1. Program contains a main class that will validate and consume input parameters, invoke calculator service and get the results